1dZb1/MagicNodes/README.md

 ├─ vendor/
 │  └─ depth_anything_v2/        # vendored Depth Anything v2 code (Apache-2.0)
 │
-├─ models/
-│  └─ LoRA/
-│     └─ mg_7lambda_negative.safetensors
-│
 ├─ workflows/
 │  ├─ mg_SuperSimple-Workflow.json
 │  └─ mg_Easy-Workflow.json
 |
 └─ requirements.txt
 ```

-Models folder
-- The repo includes a sample negative LoRA at `models/LoRA/mg_7lambda_negative.safetensors`.
-- To use it in ComfyUI, copy or move the file to `ComfyUI/models/loras` — it will then appear in LoRA selectors.
-- Keeping a copy under `models/` here is fine as a backup.

 Depth models (Depth Anything v2)
 - Place DA v2 weights (`.pth`) in `depth-anything/`.
 Recommended: `depth_anything_v2_vitl.pth` (ViT-L).
 Supported names include: